sowreddy14/Ecommerce-Follow-Along/README.md

 With this milestone, our signup functionality is fully functional and integrated with the backend, allowing seamless user registration and database storage.

+## Milestone 7: Logic Added to Signup Page and login page

+This milestone focuses on adding robust logic to the Signup and Login pages, improving data validation, user authentication, error handling, database integration, and overall user experience.
+These enhancements lay the groundwork for a secure and user-friendly application, ensuring that user interactions are smooth and reliable.